akuklev/akuklev.github.io/polymorphism.md

 We have just shown that the only closed-form inhabitant of the type `∀<T : U> T → T` is `{ x ↦ x }`.

-# Further work: Classical reasoning and functional logic programming
+# Classical reasoning and functional logic programming

-In a [related draft](https://akuklev.github.io/modalities) we argue that it is also possible to introduce a modality dual to □, namely the S4-possibility modality mapping each type `T` to the spectrum `◇T` of its formal inhabitants, i.e. inhabitants that can “non-constructively shown to exist” using choice operator (as in Lean4) and double negation elimination as its special case.
+In a [sister paper](https://akuklev.github.io/modalities) we argue that it is also possible to introduce a modality dual to □, namely the S4-possibility modality mapping each type `T` to the spectrum `◇T` of its formal inhabitants, i.e. inhabitants that can “non-constructively shown to exist” using choice operator (as in Lean4) and double negation elimination as its special case.
 This modality allows classical (non-constructive) reasoning within ◇-fragment without compromizing computational properties of the underlying type theory such as canonicity, normalization and decidability of type checking, as well as its compatibility with univalence.
 It remains this way even if we allow non-constructive proofs to escape the ◇-fragment vie computational Markov principle:
 ```
  c : Computation<T>   nonDivergence : □◇(c ≠ ⊥)
 ————————————————————————————————————————————————————